hunterlester/safe_cli/README.md

 #### SAFE CLI

-#### Note:
+#### Notes:
-This program compiles for `mock-routing` by default.
+- This program compiles for `mock-routing` by default.
 Do not attempt to use it with the live network until protection of secret credentials is implemented.
+- This initial implementation will soon be deprecrated and replaced by a more flexible design.
+See [DESIGN](https://github.com/hunterlester/safe_cli/blob/master/DESIGN.md) doc

 ##### Getting started
 - `git clone` this repository